Internal Medicine

 Endocrine Disease

-Pars pituitary intermedia dysfunction (PPID) is a common endocrine disorder of aged horses.
-The disorder is caused by abnormal function of a small, hormone producing organ, the pituitary gland, which lies at the base of the brain.
-The middle lobe of the gland becomes enlarged over time, resulting in abnormal production of hormones.
-Horses with PPID may show clinical signs such as slow shedding of the coat or poor coat quality, laminitis, increased urination, increased drinking, muscle wasting, weight loss, lethargy, increased sweating, increased appetite and/or recurrent infections.
-Testing for PPID is easy and involves a simple blood test.
+Pars pituitary intermedia dysfunction (PPID) is a common endocrine disorder affecting aged horses.
+It arises from the abnormal function of the pituitary gland, a small hormone-producing organ, located at the base of the brain.
+Over time, the middle lobe of the gland enlarges, leading to excessive hormone production.
+Horses with PPID may exhibit a range of clinical signs, such as delayed shedding of the coat or poor coat quality, laminitis, increased urination and drinking, muscle wasting, weight loss, lethargy, increased sweating, heightened appetite, and/or recurrent infections.
+Diagnosing PPID is straightforward and involves a simple blood test.

-Equine metabolic syndrome (EMS) is characterised by three main features: obesity or regional adiposity (accumulation of fat in certain areas, particularly the neck), insulin resistance (IR), and laminitis in horses and ponies.
-Certain breeds or individual horses are predisposed and often referred to as ‘easy keepers’.
-These horses are very efficient at utilising calories and often require a lower plane of nutrition to maintain body weight than other horses, which is why EMS is a metabolic disorder.
-A stall side test is now also available for EMS.
+Equine metabolic syndrome (EMS) is characterised by three primary features: obesity or regional adiposity (notably fat accumulation in areas such as the neck), insulin resistance (IR), and laminitis.
+Certain breeds or individual horses, often referred to as ‘easy keepers’, are predisposed to EMS.
+These horses efficiently utilise calories and typically require a lower plane of nutrition to maintain a healthy body weight, marking EMS a metabolic disorder.
+A convenient stall-side test for EMS is now available.

-Unfortunately, the majority of horses and ponies with PPID and EMS most commonly present to us with clinical signs of laminitis.
-At Ascot Equine Veterinarians, we endeavour to work closely with you and your farrier to diagnosis and treat both the laminitis and underlying endocrine or metabolic disease.
+Unfortunately, many horses and ponies with PPID and EMS present with clinical signs of laminitis.
+At Ascot Equine Veterinarians, we prioritise a collaborative approach, working closely with you and your farrier to diagnosis and effectively manage both laminitis and underlying endocrine or metabolic conditions.

 Geriatric Equine medicine